exakat/exakat/docs/Rules.rst

 Avoid using return and throw in a finally block.
 Both command will interrupt the processing of the try catch block, and any exception that was emitted will not be processed.
 This leads to unprocessed exceptions, leaving the application in an unstable state.

-Note that PHP prevents the usage of goto, `'break <http://php.net/manual/en/control-structures.break.php>`_ and `'continue <http://php.net/manual/en/control-structures.continue.php>`_ within the finally block at linting phase.
+Note that PHP prevents the usage of goto, `break <http://php.net/manual/en/control-structures.break.php>`_ and `continue <http://php.net/manual/en/control-structures.continue.php>`_ within the finally block at linting phase.
 This is categorized as a Security problem.

 .. code-block:: php